Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: A simulated epidemic

+Irrespective of the kernel chosen, it is clear that the basic resample-move SMC algorithm cannot handle the `shock' in the count data occurring at $t_k=83$, which leads to step changes in some model parameters.
+The marginal posterior distributions for the new parameter components move rapidly from day 84 as probability density shifts away from uninformative prior distributions.
 For Scenario 1, the 84-120 day interval is the only one over which the block-update approximate Gibbs method gives the best performance (see KL divergence in Table \ref{tbl:KL}).
-This is attributable to the way the proposal mechanisms modify the ESS as discussed in Section \ref{sec:ker.choice}.
-The inability of the full-block Gibbs updates to restore the ESS, unlike the componentwise algorithms, leads to a rejuvenation step at the arrival of each new data point.
-This greater number of rejuvenations better enables the tracking of the shifting posterior distributions over time, although it negates any advantages of this algorithm in terms of computation time (see Tables \ref{tbl:KL} and A1).
-However, even with the block updates, good correspondence between the SMC- and MCMC-obtained posteriors is not achieved in Scenario 1 until $t_k\approx 100$, and not at all in Scenario 2.
+This arises due to the low acceptance of the single full block proposals, ensuring that the ESS remains below $\epsilon_L n_k$ and leading to further rejuvenations at each following time.
+This frequent rejuvenation better enables the tracking of the shifting posterior distributions over time (slightly reducing the advantage of this algorithm in terms of computation time, Tables \ref{tbl:KL}).
+Alternatively, component-wise updates lead to a set of nearly unique particles with $\textrm{ESS} \approx n_k$, and fewer subsequent rejuvenations.
+However, even with the block updates, good correspondence between the SMC- and MCMC-obtained posteriors is not achieved after the shock in Scenario 1 until $t_k\approx 100$, and not at all in Scenario 2.

 From these initial results it is clear that a modified algorithmic formulation is needed for computationally efficient inference when target posteriors are highly non-Gaussian and/or are moving fast between successive batches of data as a consequence of highly informative observations.